Svelte layer

 - Wholesome features from

-, especially on template part - Better performance
+web-mode, especially on template part - Better performance

 - On-the-fly syntax checking with

-- Proper syntax highlight and indentation with
+eslint - Proper syntax highlight and indentation with

-- Two options for backend support for autocompletion and code analysis:
+svelte-mode - Two options for backend support for autocompletion and code analysis:

-- Code autocompletion with
+lspanddumb - Code autocompletion with

-- Formatting code with
+company-mode - Formatting code with

-to jump between open and close tagsemmet-mode
+prettierlayer evil-matchit%to jump between open and close tagsemmet-modeandyasnippetfor code expanding with theTABkey

 2. Install

-To use this configuration layer, add it to your ~/.spacemacs
+To use this configuration layer, add it to your ~/.spacemacs.
+You will need to

-to the existing dotspacemacs-configuration-layers
+add svelte to the existing dotspacemacs-configuration-layers list in this

 file.

-The Svelte layer uses the backend that's defined by the variable svelte-backend
+The Svelte layer uses the backend that's defined by the variable svelte-backend.
+The options are dumb

-backend.
+and lsp.
+Default is dumb backend.
 To choose a default backend set the layer

-variable svelte-backend
+variable svelte-backend:

 (svelte :variables svelte-backend 'lsp)

-To use the on-the-fly syntax checking, install eslint
+To use the on-the-fly syntax checking, install eslint:

 $ npm install -g eslint-cli